 19. Automatic Website Backup

-Automatic website backup is an important business website must have.
+Automatic website backup is an important business website must-have.
 Your website is your primary digital asset.
-You’ve spent thousands of dollars on it and the information contained there is irreplaceable.
+You’ve spent thousands of dollars on it and the information contained it is irreplaceable.
 Plus, the loss of sales during the time needed to rebuild your site would be devastating.

 That is why an automatic website backup solution is so important.
 There are numerous ways to achieve this.
 Some web hosts provide this service as part of the hosting package.
 There are numerous WordPress plugins used to create weekly or even daily backups of the site.